albertz/commandergenius/readme.txt

 	android update project -p project -t android-15
 Then edit file build.sh if needed to add NDK dir to your PATH, then launch it.
-It will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
+It will compile a bunch of libs under project/libs/armeabi, create Android package file project/bin/MainActivity-debug.apk, and install it to your device or emulator, if you specify option -i or -r to build.sh.
 Then you can test it by launching Ballfield icon from Android applications menu.
-It's designed for 320x240, so if you have bigger screen it will be resized.

 There are other applications inside project/jni/application directory, some of them are referenced using Git submodule mechanism, you may download them using command git submodule update --init
-Some of them may be outdated and won't compile, some contain only patch file and no sources, so you should check out Git logs before compiling some app: gitk project/jni/application/<directory>
+Some of them may be outdated and won't compile, some contain only patch file and no sources, so you should check out Git logs before compiling a particular app, and checkout whole repo at that date: gitk project/jni/application/<directory>

 The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it